The Best Rain Umbrella Review

 Criteria for Evaluation

 Over the course of months of research and testing, we scored all 10 products using the results from five criteria: rain protection, durability, ease of use, ease of transport, and style.
-Below we summarized how we tested within each criterion and highlight the significant contenders in each category.
+After the rating table below, we summarize how we tested within each criterion and highlight the significant contenders in each category.

 This is the primary reason for buying an umbrella.
 How well any given model is able to protect you from the rain lies primarily in the size and shape of the canopy.
 At the most basic level, bigger is better.
 A large canopy will cover the most area, while giving you a little more freedom of movement.
 It will also allow you to concentrate less on shortening your stride to avoid getting your legs wet.
 This is, of course, relative to your general size.
 A child may not need the largest canopy available, but a full grown adult might want to opt for a few extra inches in diameter.
 In our review, we measured the diameter of the canopy "as the crow flies" from edge to edge when fully deployed.
 Be aware that some manufacturers measure canopy size by measuring the arc, running the tape measure up under and along the canopy, resulting in a larger measurement.
 We sincerely believe that our measurement of the canopy diameter is more useful as an accurate representation of an umbrella's ability to protect you from the rain.